chapiminhkhang-dev/Su-30MK2-GeoFS/README.md

 # Su-30MK2-GeoFS
-The SU-57 allows you to perform more skills in GeoFS.
+This SU-30 allows you to perform more skills in GeoFS.